The Substitute: Plot

 Jonathan Shale is a Vietnam War veteran and mercenary.
-After a botched covert operation in Cuba in which three men from his platoon were killed, he returns home to Miami.
-He surprises his girlfriend, Jane Hetzko, at her apartment; she welcomes him warmly.
-Hetzko is a schoolteacher at inner-city Columbus High School, an institution with a considerable gang problem.
+After a botched covert operation in Cuba, he returns home to Miami and surprises his girlfriend, Jane Hetzko, at her apartment.
+She is a schoolteacher at inner-city Columbus High School, an institution with a gang problem.

 Hetzko is particularly disliked by Juan Lacas, leader of the Kings of Destruction (KOD) gang.
 While jogging one morning, she is attacked and has her leg broken.
 Jane and Shale believe this to be related to the KOD, which prompts the latter to go undercover as an Ivy League-educated, government-affiliated substitute teacher for his girlfriend's class.

-Shale arrives at Columbus High School and is initially taken aback by the poor conditions.
-He is unable to control his class of poorly-educated and poorly-behaved students on the first day but decides to use his street smarts and military tactics to gain the upper hand.
-Soon enough, he is able to take command by displaying his combat self-defense techniques when students attack him.
-When students go to the school nurse for help with their injuries, the principal, Claude Rolle, warns Shale that corporal punishment is forbidden, but Shale claims self-defense.
+Shale arrives at Columbus High School and is taken aback by the poor conditions.
+He is unable to control his class of poorly educated and poorly behaved students on the first day but decides to use his street smarts and military tactics to gain the upper hand.
+Soon he takes command by displaying his combat self-defense techniques when students attack him.
+When they go to the school nurse for help with their injuries, the principal, Claude Rolle, warns Shale that corporal punishment is forbidden, but he claims self-defense.

 During his time teaching, Shale gains the respect of the students when he bonds with them over the similarities between his war experiences and their involvement in petty crime and gangs.
-He also befriends fellow schoolteacher Darrell Sherman and crosses paths with Juan Lacas, a student who is also a leader in a local gang.

-Suspicious of the conditions within the school, Shale sets up surveillance cameras throughout the building and discovers that Juan orchestrated the attack on Jane.
-He also discovers that Juan is secretly working with Rolle to distribute cocaine around Miami for a major narcotics ring.
+He also befriends fellow schoolteacher Darrell Sherman and crosses paths with Juan Lacas.
+Shale discovers that Juan orchestrated the attack on Jane and is secretly working with Rolle to distribute cocaine around Miami for a major narcotics ring.
 Shale and his team raid a drug deal, using the stolen money to buy music and sports equipment and claim that it is a donation to the school.